mazwat/mazwat.github.io/arduino-lm.md

 ![Inputs and Outputs- Example 1](ball-controller.png)

 IN the first example a large exercise ball is being used as a control system for a game about world domination.
 This has the interesting effect of literally giving you the feeling of havign he whole world in your hands.
+The use of rotary encoders to map relative rotation of the ball in both a vertical and horizontal direction to a virtual globe in the game is very effective.

 ![Inputs and Outputs - Example 2](samba.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjE4MDg1MjQsMTAxNzcxODY3MSwxMT
+eyJoaXN0b3J5IjpbLTEwMTM4MTAxOTUsMTAxNzcxODY3MSwxMT
 Y5NzcwNTE3LDE3MjQxMDY5MjEsLTE2Mzc3Njk3ODgsLTEzMzQ4
 MDIzOTcsMTU0MDg3MTc3MiwtMjIwNjk1MjA0LC0xODc3NDk0MD
 QwLDcwMTE0Mzk4NywtODk0MDM1MDQ3LDM0OTc2ODMwMSwtMTMw